-Hospital Infection Control Committee (HICC) will serve as the Oversight Committee for the review/revision of the Exposure Control Plan for Bloodborne Pathogens.
+• Hospital Infection Control Committee (HICC) will serve as the Oversight Committee for the review/revision of the Exposure Control Plan for Bloodborne Pathogens.

-6. Healthcare Personnel
+6. Staff

 - a.
 Know what tasks they perform that may cause occupational exposure. - b.
 Participate in the bloodborne pathogens training module annually via the Learning Made Simple (LMS) or the University's Department of Environment, Health, and Safety training. - c.
-Plan and conduct all operations in accordance with the UNCMC and University engineering controls, work practice controls, and the use of PPE. - d.
-HCP who sustain an exposure incident must report the incident to their supervisor and follow up with the appropriate occupational health provider.
-UNC Medical Center HCP must complete a SAFE report. - e.
+Plan and conduct all operations in accordance with the UNC Hospitals and University engineering controls, work practice controls, and the use of personal protective equipment (PPE). - d.
+Staff who sustain an exposure incident must report the incident to their supervisor and follow up with the appropriate occupational health provider.
+UNC Hospitals staff must complete a SAFE report. - e.
 Participate in the selection and evaluation of safer medical devices where applicable.